In order to start using roblox-ts, you’ll need to have the following installed:

 npm install -g roblox-ts

 The following is a reference for how to use the roblox-ts command line interface.
-This can be displayed by
+This can be displayed with

 To start using roblox-ts to create a game project, follow these steps: